Irrelon/ForerunnerDB/readme.md

 	}]

 > The result of findSub never returns a parent document's data.

+The fourth parameter (options object) allows you to specify if you wish to have stats and if you wish to split your results into separate arrays for each matching parent document.

 ## Updating the Collection
 This is one of the areas where ForerunnerDB and MongoDB are different.
 By default ForerunnerDB updates only the keys you specify in your update document, rather than outright *replacing* the matching documents like MongoDB does.
 In this sense ForerunnerDB behaves more like MySQL.
 In the call below, the update will find all documents where the price is greater than 90 and less than 150 and then update the documents' key "moo" with the value true.